-At St Mary and St Chad CE(VC) FIrst School, we have high aspirations and ambitions for our children and we believe that no child should be left behind.
-We strongly believe that it is not about where you come from but your passion and thirst for knowledge, and your dedication and commitment to learning that make the difference between success and failure.
+At St Mary and St Chad CE First School, we have high aspirations and ambitions for our children and we believe that no child should be left behind.
+We strongly believe that it is not about where you come from but your passion and thirst for knowledge and your dedication and commitment to learning that make the difference between success and failure.

 How will the school measure the impact of the Pupil Premium?

 To monitor progress on attainment, new measures have been included in the performance tables that will capture the achievement of pupils covered by the Pupil Premium.
-At St Mary and St Chad CE(VC) First School, the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment, will be used to inform pupil progress and enable the early identification of need, support and appropriate intervention.
-Review meetings will take place at each term and will include a member of Senior Management and teachers.
+At St Mary and St Chad CE First School, the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment will be used to inform pupil progress and enable the early identification of need, support and appropriate intervention.
+Review meetings will take place at each term and will include a member of senior management and teachers.
 Teachers and TA's meet regularly to analyse the progress and attainment of pupils.